 Getting to the Avalon Marshes

-Getting to us by road, rail or bike is easy and the nature reserves are sign-posted from Glastonbury and the A39.
-The nearest rail stations are Highbridge and Bridgwater; Castle Cary and Taunton are not far away.
+We are close to the M5/A303; follow the brown tourist signs from the A39.
+The nearest rail stations are Highbridge and Bridgwater; Castle Cary and Taunton are not too far away.
 National Cycle Routes 3, 26 and 33 all link with the marshes.

 To find out more about how to travel to the Avalon Marshes go to our Getting Here section.
 We also have a Maps, Books and Guides page where you can download maps and find other useful information.